rearc-data/fred-smoothed-recession-probabilities/README.md

 `DATE, RECPROUSM156N`

-The `RECPROUSM156N` column represents the amount of employees in the U.S. at the time of the corresponding `date`.
+The `RECPROUSM156N` column represents the smoothed probability of a recession in the U.S. at the time of the corresponding `DATE`.

 ## More Information